jointheleague/tic-tac-toe-ml/README.md

  Your simulation controller will be run before humans start to play against your AI.
 Use it to have your AI learn and become more "smart."
 Simulation Controllers will manage the simulation of multiple games while your AI is in the "learning" phase.

  Much like the previous two steps, there are few strict rules about how you go about running your simulation, however your simulation controller ```implements SimulationController```, to be compatible with the framework...
+You can store this class in your AI's package.

- The last thing you need to do to finish the Simulation Controller is to override and fill in the body of the method ```getAI(Tile tile)```, which is inherited from the superinterface, ```SimulationController```.
+ The last thing you need to do to finish the Simulation Controller is to fill in the body of the method ```getAI(Tile tile)```, which is inherited from the superinterface, ```SimulationController```.

  The simulation controller can work however you like, however, it must return the finished ```Brain``` object when it's done.
 This finished ```Brain``` will be used to play against a human.